alexdevero/alex-devero-blog/__drafts__/draft--truthy-falsy.md

 ### Avoid new Boolean

-One last thing you should now.
+One thing you should now.
 There is the `Boolean` constructor and there is also the `new Boolean` object.
 The `new Boolean` is an object type for the Boolean.
 It is an instance of Boolean object.
 You should avoid use it, as well as other object types such as `new Number`, `new String` and so on.

 The reason is that while primitives (primitive data types) are cheap objects are expensive.
 Primitives are immutable and can share references.
 They also don't have to hold any state for each instance.
 This is not true for objects.
 Objects have their own unique memory address and can hold their own unique internal state.